 To compensate, Victoria offers leading libraries, galleries and museums.
 It also hosts countless festivals, literary and music events.
 In fact, Melbourne hosts 62,000 live music concerts each year and claims home to more songwriters than anywhere else in Australia.

-And for the literary snobs among you, Melbourne has been designated a UNESCO City of Literature.
+For the literary snobs among you, Melbourne has also been designated a UNESCO City of Literature.

 8. How To Find A Job In Melbourne.